 The majority of cash from operating activities is generated from the rental payments we receive from our tenants, which is first used to fund our property-level operating expenses, with any excess cash being primarily used for principal and interest payments on our borrowings, management fees to our Adviser, administrative fees to our Administrator, and other corporate-level expenses.
-Cash provided by operating activities decreased, primarily due to the acquisition of additional long-term water assets during 2023 and the timing of certain rental cash payments received and interest payments made during the respective periods.
-This was partially offset by a decrease in aggregate fees paid to our Advisor during the current year.
+Cash provided by operating activities decreased largely due to a decrease in fixed lease cash payments received, primarily due to the disposition of a large farm in Florida in January 2024, as well as reduced fixed lease payments largely attributable to the execution of certain lease agreements in 2024, pursuant to which we agreed to reduce the fixed base rent amounts or, in certain instances, provide certain cash allowances to tenants in exchange for increasing the participation rent components in the leases, the results of which will not be known until the second half of 2025 or later.
+This decrease was partially offset by an increase in cash payments received for participation rents and decreases in related-party fees and interest payments made.